yurvon-screamo/utsukushii/README.md

 # 🌸 Utsukushii - Beautify Your Test Reports

-Utsukushii is a powerful tool designed to transform your test reports into beautiful, easily understandable formats.
+Utsukushii is a small tool designed to transform your test reports into beautiful, easily understandable formats.

 Whether your test outputs format, Utsukushii helps you present your results with clarity and style.